vyel/FEND-Restaurant-Reviews-App/README.md

 The goal of the project was to convert a static site that lacks accesibility into a fully responsive site, to implement accessibility features for screen reader use and to add a ServiceWorker script to cache requests to all of the site's assets so that any page that has been visited by a user will be accessible when the user is offline.

 We were provided with a [starter code](https://github.com/udacity/mws-restaurant-stage-1) to serve as our baseline to begin development.

+### Live Version

+Check the live version of the project at https://vyel.github.io/FEND-Restaurant-Reviews-App/

 ### Installation